PCN DES: Early Cancer Diagnosis

-- Anticipatory Care – deferred until 2021/22
+- Anticipatory Care

-- Personalised Care – deferred until 2021/22
+- Personalised Care

 The Primary Care Network specification works in combination with the Quality and Outcomes Framework (QOF) Quality Improvement Domain, Early Cancer Diagnosis.

 One of the recommendations included in this specification is to support engagement with local system partners such as Cancer Alliances.